mannuelf/mannuelferreira.com_nextjs/_posts/upgrading-my-lenovo-legion.md

 Right ok, so I spilled water on on my keyboard on my favourite laptop and rendered it useless.
 I had to buy a new keyboard and replace it.

 Why would you do that especially after watching this scary [YouTube](https://youtu.be/x3djdGr2yM4) video.
-Take it to a guy "they" said.
-I kinda dig computer and I think its fun, and it was great fun, well not the soldering part that was torture.
+> Take it to a guy "they" said.

+I dig computers, programming all things related and this was great fun to do, well not the soldering part that was torture.

 ## What you will need